 WILL I GET AN UPSET STOMACH?

-We provide hand sanitizers to clean your hands before each meal, drinking water is filtered, and all meals are prepared hygienically.
+We provide hand sanitisers to clean your hands before each meal, drinking water is filtered, and all meals are prepared hygienically.
 There is more risk of an upset stomach when eating and drinking in the cities, with untreated water being the primary cause of stomach problems.
 When in a city, only drink water, you know to be safe or carry bottles of mineral water; do not brush your teeth with tap water and keep your mouth closed while taking a shower.
-Our chefs are trained to prepare all food hygienically, and hand sanitizer is provided to trekkers before each meal.
+Our chefs are trained to prepare all food hygienically, and hand sanitiser is provided to trekkers before each meal.
 We use a Sawyer filter to provide you with safe drinking water throughout the trek.